ojasiiitd/Language-Representations/README.md

 ⮕📂 **Evals** *[BLESS concept categorization eval dataset]*

-  >→📄 **bless_concept.json**
+  >→📄 **bless_concept.csv**

 ⮕📂 **Images** *[images used throughout README]*
+  >→📄 **image{4-14}.png**

-⮕📄 **precog_utils.py** *[common functions used though P1, P2, Bonus]*
+⮕📄 **precog_utils.py** *[common functions used though Part1, Part2 and Bonus Task]*

-⮕📄 **co_occurrence_embeddings.ipynb** *[P1 code]*
+⮕📄 **co_occurrence_embeddings.ipynb** *[Part1 code]*

-⮕📄 **cross_lingual_alignment.ipynb** *[P2 code]*
+⮕📄 **cross_lingual_alignment.ipynb** *[Part2 code]*

 ⮕📄 **caste_bias.ipynb** *[Bonus Task code]*

 ⮕📄 **README .md** *[consists of the motivation, directory structure and entire report/documentation through P1, P2, P3, Bonus]*

+⮕📄 **Precog_Report.pdf** *[README in pdf format]*

 ---
-### Part 1 : Creating and Analysing Word Embeddings
+### Part 1 : Dense Representations

 I explore generation of dense word representations from an English corpora.
 The dataset used is the [English-Wiki-2016 dataset](https://wortschatz.uni-leipzig.de/en/download/English) (300K sentences).
-The idea is that dense vector representations (embeddings) should somehow capture the semantic interpretations of words in a vector space which is computationally efficient.
+The idea is that vector representations (embeddings) should somehow capture the semantic interpretations of words in a dense vector space which is computationally efficient.
-I will also be evaluating the embeddings I create using an intrinsic evaluation task i.e. Analogy Test.
-I will also run the same evaluations for a state-of-the-art embedding representation, FastText.
-This will help me assess the quality of my embeddings.
+I will also be evaluating the embeddings I create using a intrinsic evaluation tasks i.e. Analogy Test and Concept Categorization.
+Running the same evaluations for a state-of-the-art embedding representation, FastText will help me assess the quality of my embeddings.

-**Sample Raw Dataset Rows**
+**Sample Raw Dataset Rows [English-Wiki-2016 dataset]**
 ```
 ...
 251419	These stars energize a superbubble about 1200 lys across which is observed in the visual (Hα) and X-ray portions of the spectrum.
 251420	These statements from Catholic officials signal a shift away from a “hard” supersessionist model of displacement.
 251421	These statements preceded the first law of thermodynamics (1845) and helped in its formulation.
 251422	These states along with Himachal Pradesh, Uttarakhand, and Sikkim lie mostly in the Himalayan region.
 ...
 ```
 **Some observations :**
 * All sentences are indexed with a serial number which we will have to remove while cleaning the corpus.
-* There are some special characters dispersed throughout the corpus, which do not require to be embedded, as our evaluations will mostly focus on semantic understanding.
+* There are some special characters dispersed throughout the corpus, which do not require to be embedded, as our evaluations will mostly focus on semantic vocabulary understanding.
 * Each sentence is ~12-17 sentences long, so this would have to be kept in mind while setting the context window.
 A small context window could be ~2 words.
 A good sized context window shall be ~5 words.
-* As some words (like proper nouns) appear very rarely, they might increase my vocabulary size too much without adding a of value, and becoming an unnecessary performance bottleneck.
-I will need to address this issue by handling `<UNK>` tokens into my vocabulary.
+* As some words (like proper nouns) appear very rarely, they might increase my vocabulary size too much without adding a lot of value, and becoming an unnecessary performance bottleneck.
+I will need to address this issue by handling `<UNK>` tokens into my vocabulary, based on frequency.

 #### Co-Occurrence Matrix
 * A co-occurrence matrix was constructed based on how frequently pairs of words appear together in a context window.
 * A few experiments were carried out for threshholding as well - when to keep/remove tokens in the vocabulary.
-Note that removing tokens referes to treating them as `<UNK>`.
+Note that removing tokens refers to treating them as `<UNK>`.
 The trade-off with threshholding is vocabulary size (computational expense) vs inference on diverse corpora.
 I found that `vocab_threshold=3` did not reduce vocab size too much, and also `<UNK>` turned out to be less frequent (although it was still pretty frequent).
 * Here are the most common words in the dataset after processing and 3-threshholding:
 ```
-Most Common Words:  [('the', 444265), ('of', 213856), ('and', 173917), ('<UNK>', 164394), ('to', 156518), ('in', 154961), ('a', 135257), ('is', 69267), ('was', 58467), ('for', 53660)]
+Most Common Words:  [('the', 444265), ('of', 213856), ('and', 173917), ('<UNK>', 164394), ('to', 156518), ('in', 154961) ... ]
 ```
 * The vocabulary size after cleaning and threshholding is found to be ~65k tokens across the 300K sentence corpus.
 * As each sentence is ~12-17 sentences long, ***Short Context Length = 2 (computationally cheap)*** , ***Good Context Length = 5 (computationally efficient)***.
-A longer context length (~8-10) might be even better, but computationally expensive.
+A longer context length (~8-10) might be better, but computationally expensive.
 I have analysed context windows of 2 words and 5 words for this project.

 **Probability Matrix**
 * I converted the co-occurrence matrix to a probability matrix by dividing each row with it's sum.